dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/logging.md

 At default log levels and without configuring additional logging providers:

-:::moniker range=">= aspnetcore-8.0"

-* Blazor Web Apps only log to the server-side .NET console in the `Development` environment at the <xref:Microsoft.Extensions.Logging.LogLevel.Information?displayProperty=nameWithType> level or higher.
-* Blazor WebAssembly apps only log to the client-side [browser developer tools](https://developer.mozilla.org/docs/Glossary/Developer_Tools) console at the <xref:Microsoft.Extensions.Logging.LogLevel.Information?displayProperty=nameWithType> level or higher.

-:::moniker-end

-:::moniker range="< aspnetcore-8.0"

-* Blazor Server apps only log to the server-side .NET console in the `Development` environment at the <xref:Microsoft.Extensions.Logging.LogLevel.Information?displayProperty=nameWithType> level or higher.
+* On the server, logging only occurs to the server-side .NET console in the `Development` environment at the <xref:Microsoft.Extensions.Logging.LogLevel.Information?displayProperty=nameWithType> level or higher.
-* Blazor WebAssembly apps only log to the client-side [browser developer tools](https://developer.mozilla.org/docs/Glossary/Developer_Tools) console at the <xref:Microsoft.Extensions.Logging.LogLevel.Information?displayProperty=nameWithType> level or higher.
+* On the client, logging only occurs to the client-side [browser developer tools](https://developer.mozilla.org/docs/Glossary/Developer_Tools) console at the <xref:Microsoft.Extensions.Logging.LogLevel.Information?displayProperty=nameWithType> level or higher.

-:::moniker-end

 :::moniker range=">= aspnetcore-6.0"